dprg/Contests/Line Following/Advanced Course/README.md

 3. Make sure that the "snap to grid" icon in the right vertical toolbar is highlighted.
 This index looks like a graph grid and is 2nd from the bottom of the toolbar.
 4. Use Ctrl+c to copy an element and move the cursor to the place that you wish to place the element in the document page.
 5. Use Ctrl+v to paste a copy of the element.
 Make sure that the element is snapped to the grid.
+6. Rotate the placed element as desired.
-6. It is best to place the indexes around the side of the actual course first.
+7. It is best to place the indexes around the side of the actual course first.
-7. Repeat steps 4 and 5 until the course layout is complete.
+8. Repeat steps 4 through 6 until the course layout is complete.